scheric/DSMR-P1-ESP-Home-Assistant/README.md

 Custom component for receiving MQTT values from xxx.
 I made this for clearing up the configuration.yaml files.

-# This project is in beta state
+# This project is in pre alpha state

 ### my wishlist